wp-plugins/machform-shortcode/readme.txt

 = What version of MachForm does this plugin work with? =

-We have only tested the plugin with version 3.5 of MachForm.
+We have only tested the plugin with versions 3.5 and 4.x of MachForm.
 If you have an older version, and the plugin does not work with it, please contact us and we'll add support for it (we would need a sample form and a copy of what the embed string looks like)!
 You can contact us by visiting our website at [www.laymance.com](http://www.laymance.com).

 = I've found a bug, what can I do? =